Causes of Anal Stenosis

 - Rectal infection

 The surgical procedure that is commonly used to relieve anal stenosis and its associated symptoms is called anoplasty.
 The goal of this procedure is to reconstruct the anal canal as necessary so that it can begin to function normally again.
 However, anal stenosis can, in many cases, be prevented from occurring in the first place.
 Preventive measures include taking fiber supplements, following a fiber-rich diet, drinking plenty of fluids, and regularly exercising and following a weight management program.

 The physicians at Tampa General Hospital’s Endoscopy Center can diagnose and treat a wide range of conditions affecting the human digestive system, including anal stenosis and its various causes.
 Our physicians utilize the most advanced medical technologies available to provide care to individuals with minor to severe gastrointestinal problems.
-In 2017-18, U.S. News & World Report ranked TGH as one of Best Hospitals in the country for Gastroenterology & GI Surgery.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.